 Which is better: cycling or treadmill?

-Cycling and running both have advantages and disadvantages, and the weight of one over the other will depend on an individual's circumstances and needs.
-What's better for one person isn't necessarily best for another.
+Cycling and running both have advantages and disadvantages.
+The weight of one over the other will depend on an individual's circumstances and needs, because what's better for one person won't necessarily be best for someone else.

 Before we explore this in more depth, it's worth noting that whilst both running and cycling are high-intensity exercises, good for both cardiovascular health and weight loss, only cycling is classed as low-impact.
 This is an important distinction and should guide your buying choice when deciding between the two.
 Cycling, especially indoor cycling, is easier on the joints, suitable for those recovering from an injury, recuperating from illness or for anyone significantly unfit or overweight.